Pass Creek Ranch

 Rental Home: Red Roof House

-The third home on the property is 1,687 sq. ft. with 3 bedrooms and 2 baths and was built in 1998.
-The home is used as a rental and brings in monthly income to the current owner.
+A third home on the property is 1,687 sq. ft. with 3 bedrooms and 2 baths and was built in 1998.
+The home is used as a rental, but can be used for guests.

 Ranch Operation Improvements